SaadiMalik1/elaborated/README.md

 #### **The Exploit Sequence (Proven in the PoC):**

 1.  **Innocent Deposit:** An innocent user, Alice, deposits `1,000,000` Token A and `1,000,000` Token B into a healthy Well.
-2.  **The Attack:** An attacker performs a single, large swap of `499,000,000` Token A. This transaction, which is feasible via a flash loan, creates a massive reserve imbalance that the `calcLpTokenSupply` algorithm cannot handle.
+2.  **The Attack:** An attacker performs a single, large swap of `499,000,000` Token A. This transaction, feasible via a flash loan, creates a massive reserve imbalance that the `calcLpTokenSupply` algorithm cannot handle.
 3.  **Permanent Freeze:** Alice later attempts to `removeLiquidity()`.
 Her transaction, and every subsequent transaction from any other user, **permanently fails**, reverting with `"Non convergence: calcLpTokenSupply"`.

-**Conclusion:** This is not "expected behavior."
-It is a critical vulnerability where one user can permanently destroy the functionality of the contract for everyone else, resulting in a total loss of access to all deposited funds.
+**Conclusion:** This is a critical vulnerability where one user can permanently destroy the functionality of the contract for everyone else, resulting in a total loss of access to all deposited funds.

 ## 3. Tertiary Finding: Protocol-Level DoS via Trusted Components